Helediron/dualuniverse/mydu-create-markets.md

   - Click "Edit".
   - Change Owner, Player ID to 2 .
   - Click "Save".

+Note: importing territories trigger three day expiration.
+With e.g. PGAdmin, open Postgres table "territory", search your market hexes and change column "expires_at" to 3000-01-01 00:00:00 and update.

+## Locations of old markets

+In the list below are snippets from Lua code containing some old market positions.
+The information is several years old, and just snitched from a flight script.
+Anything named "xxx Pad" landed on landing pad of a market.
+Entries NOT named as "xx Pad" are landing spots near a market, on ground.
+If there is a list of positions inside "taxii", the last of them is closest to a market

 These are updated locations matching Feli construct exports.